Austin Riley Player Props: Braves vs. Pirates

-The Atlanta Braves, including Austin Riley and his .667 slugging percentage over his past 10 games, take on starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+On Wednesday, Austin Riley (.561 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
+First pitch is at 7:05 PM ET.

-He had two hits (going 2-for-5 with a double) in his last game against the Pirates.
+He had a hitless performance in his previous game (0-for-3) against the Pirates.

 Austin Riley Game Info & Props vs. the Pirates